Last updated on February 7, 2026

 Reidane, God of the Worthy | Illustration by Jason Rainville

-As with any Magic product, the value of Jumpstart boosters is partly subjective.
-On top of the value of the singles in the packs, there’s also value of it being a good teaching tool, an onboarding product to the hobby, and just a fun play experience.
-But there’s definitely value in the Jumpstart packs.
+Thereโs definitely value in the Jumpstart packs.
+As with any Magic product, the value is partly subjective.
+On top of the value of the singles in the packs, thereโs also value of it as a good teaching tool, an onboarding product to the hobby, and a fun Limited play experience.

-Allosaurus Shepherd is the poster child of value in the Jumpstart set and is worth around $50.
-Other cards, like Rhystic Study and Bruvac the Grandiloquent, are worth upwards of $20.
-And there are around 15 cards in the set currently worth more than $10, and many more worth more than the price of a booster.
+Allosaurus Shepherd is the poster child of value in the original Jumpstart set.
+Other cards, like Rhystic Study and Bruvac the Grandiloquent, are worth upwards of $30 or more.

 How Many Rares and Mythics Are in a Jumpstart Booster Box?

-As I already mentioned, there’s at least one rare or mythic in each Jumpstart booster, with one in three having a bonus rare.
-This means that each Jumpstart booster box will have 32 rares or mythics on average.
+Thereโs at least one rare or mythic in each Jumpstart booster, with one-in-three having a bonus rare.
+This means that each mainline Jumpstart booster box will have 32 rares or mythics on average.
+This number scales back for 18-pack Jumpstart booster boxes.

 Are Jumpstart Boosters Limited Release?

-Jumpstart boosters aren’t limited release.
-There have been multiple waves of the first set released to stores, and it’s still relatively easy to find on the shelves of your LGS despite selling well.
-At this point it’s unknown how future Jumpstart sets will be released, but it’s safe to assume they’ll be readily available.
+Jumpstart boosters arenโt limited release.
+There have been multiple waves of the first set released to stores, and itโs still relatively easy to find on the shelves of your LGS despite selling well.
+Future sets releases may or may not include them, and when WotC does, theyโre readily available.

 Do Jumpstart Boosters Have Cards from The List?

-Jumpstart boosters don’t include cards from The List, possibly because it would make it difficult to include them while keeping “shuffle up and play” part of the experience.
+Jumpstart boosters do not include cards from The List, possibly because it would make it difficult to include them while keeping โshuffle up and playโ part of the experience.

 How Many Jumpstart Booster Boxes Are in a Case?